cabloy/zova/cabloy-front-antdv/README.md

 @cabloy/front-antdv has introduced the following distinct features for Vue3:

-- `Stop worrying about using ref or reactive`: Because in most scenarios, there is no need to use ref and reactive
+- `No ref/reactive`: Because in most scenarios, there is no need to use ref and reactive
-- `No longer write a large number of ref.value`: Because defining reactive variables in Cabloy-Front is more intuitive and no longer requires ref semantics
+- `No ref.value`: Because defining reactive variables in Cabloy-Front is more intuitive and no longer requires ref semantics
-- `No longer using pinia`: Because Cabloy-Front provides an ioc container, which can more flexibly define and use global objects
+- `No pinia`: Because Cabloy-Front provides an ioc container, which can more flexibly define and use global objects

 ## Code style demonstration